Last verified: 17 days ago

 What the Science Says

-Dicaprylyl ether is a synthetic fatty ether derived from caprylic acid (a medium-chain fatty acid found in coconut oil).
-It is primarily used in cosmetics and skincare as an emollient and skin-conditioning agent, giving products a light, silky texture.
-The only available safety review confirms it is safe for topical cosmetic use — there is no published clinical research supporting its use as an oral dietary supplement.
+Dicaprylyl Ether is a synthetic fatty ether derived from caprylic acid (a medium-chain fatty acid found in coconut oil).
+It is primarily used in cosmetics and personal care products as a skin-conditioning agent and emollient, helping to soften and smooth skin texture.
+The only available safety review confirms it is safe for cosmetic use at current concentrations — but there is no published clinical evidence supporting its use as an oral supplement.

 What It Doesn't Do